leonzwrx/homelab-wiki/general_linux_guides/darktable.md

 Right-Click for Value Input: right-clicking on sliders or numerical values allows you to type in precise values.
 Double-Click to Reset: Double-clicking on a slider or numerical value resets it to its default setting.
+Ctrl-Alt to scroll without using scroll bar
 Scroll Wheel for Fine Adjustments: Use your mouse scroll wheel to make small adjustments to sliders.
-Holding Shift while scrolling allows for even finer adjustments.
+Holding Shift or Ctrl while scrolling allows for coarser/finer adjustments.
 Middle mouse button is 200% zoom
 Clicking on a brush or shape (like in masking) while holding CTRL keeps the brush enabled (vs exiting the brush) When using a tool - to zoom instead of adjusting a control/shape, hold down the ‘a’ key while scrolling